ARTCVTR/WEB_APP/README.md

 # TO DO LIST
-WEB APP for tasks managment
+Simple webb app for tasks managment

 python, flask